mfoltz/Bloodcraft/README.md

   - Resets stat choices for currently equipped weapon for configurable item cost/quanity.
   - Shortcut: *.rws*
 - `.lockSpell`
-  - Enables registering spells to use in unarmed slots if unarmed expertise (sanguimancy) is high enough. (requirement for unlocked slots are configurable).
+  - Enables registering spells to use in unarmed slots if unarmed expertise (sanguimancy) is high enough (requirements for unlocked slots are configurable).
 Toggle, move spells to slots, then toggle again and switch to unarmed.
   - Shortcut: *.lock*

 ## Configuration